contacto@vag-global.com

 Financial Oversight

-One of the main responsibilities of the audit committee is financial oversight.
-This includes reviewing and approving the financial statements, ensuring that they are accurate and comply with current accounting regulations.
-In addition, the committees oversee the work of the external auditors, evaluating their independence and effectiveness.
+One of the primary responsibilities of the audit committee is financial oversight, which includes analyzing and approving the financial statements to ensure their accuracy and compliance with current accounting regulations.
+Additionally, the committees oversee the work of external auditors, evaluating their independence and effectiveness.

 Regulatory Compliance

 Compliance with legal regulations is another critical area in which audit committees play a strategic role.
-To this end, they work closely with corporate legal services and specialized advisors, such as a business lawyer in Lima or corporate lawyers in Peru, who ensure that the company complies with applicable local and international laws.
+To this end, they work closely with corporate legal services and specialized advisors, such as a business lawyer in Lima or corporate lawyers in Peru, who ensure compliance with applicable local and international laws.

 Risk Assessment

-Audit committees are also responsible for identifying and mitigating financial, legal and operational risks.
-This ranges from assessing the costs of accounting services for private companies to analyzing the impact of potential legal disputes.
+Audit committees are also responsible for identifying and mitigating financial, legal, and operational risks, which range from assessing the costs of accounting services for private companies to analyzing the impact of potential legal disputes.

 Strategic Importance of the Audit Committee